 - 23 September: Kick-off meeting of the 5 working groups (PPT presentation)

-- December: end of work in WG: first proposals for an action plan (Version 1)
+- December: end of work in WG: synthesis of the analysis carried out and first proposals for an action plan (Version 1)

 January 2020: Election of new AMU governance and re-commitment of the University